Reginald Fitz Jocelin: Early life

 Reginald was the son of Josceline de Bohon, the Bishop of Salisbury, although he was possibly born before his father became a priest.
 Reginald was a great-great-grandson of Humphrey de Bohun, one of the companions of William the Conqueror.
 Some sources say that he was born while his father was studying law in Italy.
 His uncle Richard de Bohon was Bishop of Coutances from 1151 to 1180.
 He was also related to Robert, Earl of Gloucester.
 Savaric FitzGeldewin, Reginald's successor at Bath, was Reginald's father's second cousin.
-Reginald's mother may have a member of the family of the counts of Maurienne.
+Reginald's mother may have been a member of the family of the counts of Maurienne.
 He was born and brought up in Italy, which led to him sometimes being referred to as Reginald Italus, Reginald Lombardus or Reginald the Lombard.
 He was appointed Archdeacon of Wiltshire by his father before 8 December 1161, when he first signed a document as archdeacon.
 He served in Thomas Becket's household after Becket became archbishop, and by June 1164 was serving Becket's interests in France at both the court of the French King Louis VII and the papal Curia.
 It was probably in November 1164 that Louis named Reginald abbot of the Abbey of Corbeil.

 Reginald probably studied at Paris sometime during 1163 or 1164, as he had a letter of introduction from Pope Alexander III to Hugues de Champfleury, Bishop of Soissons, the chancellor of Louis VII.
 Reginald did not complete his studies for the title of master, however, as he was in service with the King of England by 1167.
 He served King Henry II as a royal messenger to Rome during the crisis with Becket in 1167.
 For the next four years, Reginald would be embroiled in the dispute and with trying to find a diplomatic solution to it.
 While serving Henry, Reginald incurred Becket's displeasure enough that Becket called Reginald "that offspring of fornication, that enemy to the peace of the Church, that traitor."
 However, John of Salisbury always maintained friendly relations with both Reginald and his father, even though John was a partisan of Becket's.

 Reginald took part in the negotiations in August and September 1169 that attempted to reach a settlement between Henry and Becket.
 These negotiations included papal nuncios and most of the Norman bishops and prominent abbots, as well as the royal clerks.
 However, the negotiations came to nothing, and led to Becket's castigation of Reginald.
 Reginald was one of the main clerics working for King Henry during the dispute with Becket, along with John of Oxford, Richard of Ilchester, and Geoffrey Ridel.
 Henry's plans to reward the four with bishoprics in late 1170 probably precipitated the final crisis that led to Becket's murder.